Perth Mint Gold Token Reaches Market Cap of $1.74 Million (PMGT)

 According to CryptoCompare, “PMGT allows blockchain users to conveniently trade and hold gold stored at The Perth Mint.
 Digitally manage users entitlements over the physical gold, convert and pick up gold bullion of users' choice or get it delivered globally. “

-It is usually not currently possible to buy alternative cryptocurrencies such as Perth Mint Gold Token directly using US dollars.
-Investors seeking to acquire Perth Mint Gold Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Perth Mint Gold Token using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Perth Mint Gold Token directly using US dollars.
+Investors seeking to acquire Perth Mint Gold Token should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Perth Mint Gold Token using one of the exchanges listed above.

 Receive News & Updates for Perth Mint Gold Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Perth Mint Gold Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.